Rational to open schools, normal affairs of society while taking necessary precautions: Govt | Health

 - India

+Elaborating on the impact of Covid vaccination, he said death in hospitalised patients was 10.2 per cent in fully vaccinated individuals with 91 per cent having comorbidities, and 21.8 per cent in unvaccinated or partially vaccinated people with 83 per cent having comorbidities.

+Health Ministry Joint Secretary Lav Agarwal said that with the whole of government and whole of society approach India has been able to avert the crisis of potentially devastating magnitude of Covid seen in other countries.
+He said 97 per cent of Indian adults have been administered the first dose while 82 per cent are fully vaccinated.
+He said 74 per cent of adolescents between 15-18 years of age have been administered their first doses of COVID-19 vaccine and 39 per cent given both doses.
+Also, 2.03 crore precaution doses have been given to those aged 60 and above with comorbidities.
-They said that the efforts of healthcare, frontline workers coupled with vaccination coverage helped ineffective containment of the recent Covid surge.

-V K Paul, NITI Aayog Member (Health), said, ''We are in a vaccine-enabled low coronavirus phase.
-It is rational to open schools, colleges, resorts, economic activities, and normal affairs of society.
-But we should be watchful and vigilant."
-Presently, 29 districts across the country have over 10 percent COVID-19 positivity rate, while 34 districts have a positivity rate between 5-10 percent, the officials said.
+He said the efforts of healthcare, frontline workers coupled with vaccination coverage helped in effective containment of the recent Covid surge.
+Paul said, ''We are in a vaccine-enabled low coronavirus phase.
+It is rational to open schools, colleges, resorts, economic activities and normal affairs of society.
+But we should be watchful and vigilant.”
+“It is our responsibility to ensure that the surveillance remains intact, watchful, scientific and systematic so that we are able to pick up early signals of an unfortunate change in the current state of pandemic towards upsurge or change in the behaviour of the virus,'' he said, asking people to wear mask.

-They said that with the whole of government and whole of society approach India has been able to avert the crisis of the potentially devastating magnitude of Covid seen in other countries.
+Agarwal said while globally the Omicron surge led to a peak almost 4.68 times the previous reported peak, India’s efforts ''have yielded positive results”.
+Going by that magnitude, the fear was India may wintess 19.39 lakh cases per day.
+Presenting an analysis of cases reported during second and third surge, Agarwal said during the second wave it took 49 days for cases to reach the peak of 4,14,188 on May 7 from 40,953 cases being reported on March 20, 2021 and 68 days to fall down to 40,255 on July 14.
+During the third wave driven by Omicron variant, it took 18 days for the cases the reach the peak of 3,47,254 on January 21, 2022 from January 4 when 37,379 infections were registered and then 24 days to decline to 34,113 on February 14, 2022, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)